equinor/res2df/docs/glossary.rst

         or .GRDECL (for files included into the grid section).

     reservoir simulator
-        Reservoir simulators such as OPM-flow or Eclipse.
+        Reservoir simulators such as OPM Flow or Eclipse.